morganmayday/tayen-core/traits/oathbound.md

 You have sworn yourself to a liegelord.

 Your liegelord is responsible for your bread, bed, and head.
 They will pay for your food and lodging, within reason, and any criminal grievances about you must be brought to your liegelord, who then chooses punishment as is fitting.
+You are, however, oathbound to protect their reputation and follow their orders.

-II:
+II: You have distinguished yourself.

 III: